mlde-ecai-2025/mlde-ecai-2025.github.io/index.md

 ### Brief Submission Guidelines

 - **Paper Format:** Submissions must be formatted according to the PMLR LaTeX template.
-Either use our prefilled version [on overleaf](https://www.overleaf.com/read/rsnntgwcjnpg#8d4bcc) or the offical [PMLR Template](https://ctan.org/tex-archive/macros/latex/contrib/jmlr) and change according to our [Example](/assets/pdf/ML_DE_ECAI2024.pdf)
+Either use our prefilled version [on overleaf](https://www.overleaf.com/read/rsnntgwcjnpg#8d4bcc) or the official [PMLR Template](https://ctan.org/tex-archive/macros/latex/contrib/jmlr) and change according to our [Example](/assets/pdf/ML_DE_ECAI2024.pdf)
 - **Length:** Up to 8 pages, excluding references and appendices.
 - **Blind Review:** Submissions should be anonymized to adhere to our double-blind review process.
 - **Submission Link:** [https://easychair.org/conferences/?conf=mlde2025](https://easychair.org/conferences/?conf=mlde2025)